 The simple and blunt answer is it doesn’t really matter.
 Old heavy-duty 12 mil clog carabiners, giant ostentatious purple DMM clippers from the 90’s, or high tech carabiners as small and light as a key ring; it really it doesn’t matter.
 People climb hard things with a rack of snap-gates from the 80’s while others struggle on easy climbs with gear that looks as if it came from NASA.

-Weight: People go on about weight a lot when it comes to gear selection, but carabiners are one area where it really can make a huge difference, where the difference between a 55 gram carabiner and one 50% lighter can weight in at more than half a kilo on a normal rack.
-This weight not only translates to less strain on arms and fingers, but also to your legs when alpine climbing or routes with long walking’s - not to mention mean baggage allowances!
+People go on about weight a lot when it comes to gear selection, but carabiners are one area where it really can make a huge difference, where the difference between a 55-gram carabiner and one 50% lighter can weigh in at more than half a kilo on a normal rack.
+This weight not only translates to less strain on arms and fingers but also to your legs when alpine climbing or routes with long walking’s - not to mention mean baggage allowances!
 Maybe just as important is that lighter carabiners give one a sense of lightness when racking up to lead, that things are in your favour.
-Having begun climbing with huge cast off Clog carabiners that probably weighed in at about 100 grams each, the slow movement to lighter, smaller carabiners has been revolutionary for me.
+Having begun climbing with huge cast-off Clog carabiners that probably weighed in at about 100 grams each, the slow movement to lighter, smaller carabiners has been revolutionary for me.
 These light carabiners have also allowed climbers to carry more gear for the same weight, and on a hard long route having extra gear can make a difference to your psyche.

 The smaller the carabiner the lighter the carabiner and the less bulk on your cams, draws, harness and racks.
 But how small is too small?
-Well people have calved a model of the Eiffel tower out the carbide tip of a pencil, and can carry out micro surgery on the heart of a baby, so I’d say no carabiner is too small - that the human hand just adapts and learns to unclip and clip without even thinking about it.
-Saying that there are some carabiners on the market, such as the Metoloius FS Mini, which at only 23grams is crazy light, but are probably intended for use where desperate clips are not as common, such on big walls (where you need about 100 carabiners, so the weight saving more than justifies the size).
+Well, people have calved a model of the Eiffel tower out the carbide tip of a pencil and can carry out microsurgery on the heart of a baby, so I’d say no carabiner is too small - that the human hand just adapts and learns to unclip and clip without even thinking about it.
+Saying that there are some carabiners on the market, such as the Metolius FS Mini, which at only 23grams is crazy light, but are probably intended for use where desperate clips are not as common, such on big walls (where you need about 100 carabiners, so the weight saving more than justifies the size).

 Why are wiregates better?

-Wire gates are stronger because their stainless steel sprung-steel gate significantly exceeds the strength of a aluminium gate, the weak point in any carabiner.
-The stainless steel wire is actually the strongest part of the carabiner body - with the aluminium body failing before the gate breaks, closed, open or miner axis, and in every test the wire gives a higher test result then a conventional gated carabiner.
-A lot of the carabiners that are old school solid models that have been modified to wire gates (Wild Country Wild Wire, BD Quickwire) are stronger then their solid traditional gated cousins, although have the same rated strengths because it’s too expensive to change the body’s of the carabiners.
-The key strength difference in Wire gates is in there ability to reduce the ‘whiplash’ affect on the gate in a fall.
-Any modern carabiner with it’s gate closed is virtually unbreakable unless it is loaded over and edge or is damaged in some way.
-Generally the only reason carabiners break is a combination of a high impact force while the gate is open.
+Wire gates are stronger because their stainless steel sprung-steel gate significantly exceeds the strength of an aluminium gate, the weak point in any carabiner.
+The stainless steel wire is actually the strongest part of the carabiner body - with the aluminium body failing before the gate breaks, closed, open or minor axis, and in every test, the wire gives a higher test result than a conventional gated carabiner.
+A lot of the carabiners that are old school solid models that have been modified to wire gates (Wild Country Wild Wire, BD Quickwire) are stronger than their solid traditional gated cousins, although have the same rated strengths because it’s too expensive to change the bodies of the carabiners.
+The key strength difference in Wire gates is in their ability to reduce the ‘whiplash’ effect on the gate in a fall.
+Any modern carabiner with its gate closed is virtually unbreakable unless it is loaded over an edge or is damaged in some way.
+Generally, the only reason carabiners break is a combination of a high impact force while the gate is open.
 All new carabiners must have a gate open strength in excess of 7KN, which in most circumstances is strong enough to hold a fall, especially when climbing a low impact half ropes and a good distance from the belay.
 But they still do break.
 This is caused by the spine of the carabiner striking the rock in a fall, causing the gate to open, the higher the mass the longer it stays open.
 The low mass of the wire gate makes it much less susceptible to this phenomena.

-Strength: These days is a carabiner comes to market you can be sure it’s stronger than you’ll ever need it to be (the highest real world load a carabiner could take 12kN, but in reality it’s more like 6kN in 95% of climbing falls).
-When choosing carabiners I would still pay attention to strength and mix in a few super strong designs for high stress or unusual loading situations (such as when you cannot avoid having the carabiner loaded badly, or have multiple loads applied to it at once).
+These days is a carabiner comes to market you can be sure it’s stronger than you’ll ever need it to be (the highest real-world load a carabiner could take 12kN, but in reality, it’s more like 6kN in 95% of climbing falls).
+When choosing carabiners I would still pay attention to strength and mix in a few super-strong designs for high stress or unusual loading situations (such as when you cannot avoid having the carabiner loaded badly, or have multiple loads applied to it at once).

-Shape: Almost all your carabiners should be offset D shaped carabiners, designed to apply the force of a fall down the spine of the carabiner.
-The one exception for me at least is the use of oval carabiners such as the BD wireoval, DMM Ultra O and Petzl Owall for my wires, as I find the shape means my wires don’t bunch up at the bottom of the carabiner like they do with a D shaped carabiner, plus you can use two oval carabiners (back to back) as the frame of an carabiner brake (much better and safer than D shaped ones), using D shaped carabiners for the actual brake bars (use 2 unless it’s super slabby).
+Almost all your carabiners should be offset D shaped carabiners, designed to apply the force of a fall down the spine of the carabiner.
+The one exception for me at least is the use of oval carabiners such as the BD wire oval, DMM Ultra O and Petzl Owall for my wires, as I find the shape means my wires don’t bunch up at the bottom of the carabiner as they do with a D shaped carabiner, plus you can use two oval carabiners (back to back) as the frame of a carabiner brake (much better and safer than D shaped ones), using D shaped carabiners for the actual brake bars (use 2 unless it’s super slabby).